Sautéed Spinach with Garlic

 A few weeks back an acquaintance remarked to me how difficult she found it to sauté spinach and garlic.
-Her hope was to prepare boiling hot spinach in the garlic and olive oil served right out onto the table but expressed she was continually burning or browning the garlic along with resulting unevenly cooked spinach, does this ever happen to you?
+Her hope was to prepare boiling hot spinach in the garlic and olive oil served right out onto the table but was continually burning or browning the garlic along with resulting unevenly cooked spinach, does this ever happen to you?

 I can think of few skills more misunderstood than cooking.
 People take for granted that everyone should know how to cook, even naturally.
 While there are many folks who have a natural ability in creative food preparation even among these, they have also had to learn correct processes as well as adjusted techniques to fit varying situations from professional to home equipment.

-To make things a bit easier when cooking spinach at home is after washing your spinach, dry it well, but leave the slightest amount of moisture clinging to the leaves that will assist you in preventing burning your garlic.
+To make things a bit easier when cooking spinach at home is after washing your spinach, dry it, but leave the slightest amount of moisture clinging to the leaves that will assist you in preventing burning your garlic.